Search for the decay $B^0\to\phi\mu^+\mu^-$: Mass fits

 The combinatorial background for $\Bs\to \jpsi \phi$ is described by an exponential function.
 The residual background from $\Lb\to J/\psi{p}K^-$ decays passing the dedicated veto is described by a template obtained from simulation.
 The $\Lb\to J/\psi{p}K^-$ yield is fixed to the estimate of $253 \pm 53$ for Run 1 ($1251 \pm 172$ for Run 2), which is obtained {\it a priori} by changing the mass hypothesis of one kaon to a proton and fitting the $pK^{-}\mu^+\mu^-$ mass distribution, following the procedure described in Refs.~\cite{LHCb-PAPER-2019-013, LHCb-PAPER-2020-033}.
 The partially reconstructed background mainly arises from $B$-meson decays to final states with a $\pi^0$, and is modelled by an Argus function~\cite{Verkerke:2003ir} convolved with a Gaussian resolution function with a width equal to that of the signal Hypatia function.
 The endpoint of the Argus function is fixed to the mean of the \Bs mass peak minus the $\pi^0$ mass~\cite{PDG2020}.
 The fit projections of the $\Kp\Km\mu^+\mu^-$ mass distributions of selected $B_s^0 \to J/\psi\phi$ candidates are shown in Fig.~\ref{resonant} and are in good agreement with data.
-The estimated Hypatia tail parameters for \mbox{Run 1} and Run 2 are used in the subsequent mass fit with the nonresonant $\Bds\to \phi \mu^+\mu^-$ sample discussed below.

 A simultaneous unbinned maximum-likelihood fit is performed to the $\Kp\Km\mu^+\mu^-$ mass distributions of selected $\Bds\to \phi \mu^+\mu^-$ candidates, shown in Fig.~\ref{nonresonant}, in the Run 1 and Run 2 data samples.
 The fit range is $\mbox{5100--5570\mevcc}$.
-The fit model detailed below keeps the same form for \mbox{Run 1} and Run 2, while the fit parameters can take different values for the two periods except for the parameter of interest, the branching fraction ratio
+The fit model detailed below keeps the same form for \mbox{Run 1} and Run 2, while the fit parameters can take different values for the two periods except for the parameter of interest, the branching fraction ratio in the $q^2$ range excluding the $\phi$ and charmonium regions,

 which is required to be common for Run 1 and Run 2.
 The fit PDF includes the $\Bd \to \phi \mu^+\mu^-$ and $\Bs \to \phi \mu^+\mu^-$ components; a combinatorial background component; several additional background components from specific $B$-meson decays: \mbox{$B^0\to K^{*0}(\to K^+\pi^-)\mu^+\mu^-$}, \mbox{$\Lb\to pK^-\mu^+\mu^-$}, \mbox{$\Bs \to D_s^-(\to \phi\mu^-\bar{\nu})\mu^+\nu$}; and an inclusive partially reconstructed background component.